Kenshi-Tatsuya/220701513-CS19442-IP-Lab/Ex1/README.md

 ## Contact

-If you have any questions or would like to get in touch, feel free to contact me at [your-email@gmail.com].
+If you have any questions or would like to get in touch, feel free to contact me at [jayaprashanth@gmail.com].

----

-Make sure to replace placeholders like `[Your Name]`, `https://github.com/your-github/your-resume-repo.git`, `path/to/screenshot.png`, and `[your-email@gmail.com]` with your actual information.